-Most closely related to our work is that of Dutta et al. [12].
-This group has carefully considered minimizing power consumption in event-driven applications, identified the difficulty of detecting rare, random, and ephemeral events using existing sensor network architectures, and proposed a new architecture that uses duty cycling and wakeup circuits to reduce power consumption.
+Dutta et al. have carefully considered minimizing power consumption in event-driven applications, identified the difficulty of detecting rare, random, and ephemeral events using existing sensor network architectures, and proposed a new architecture that uses duty cycling and wakeup circuits to reduce power consumption [12].
 Duty cycling sensors to reduce power consumption must necessarily increase the probability of missing random events.
 This problem is alleviated, to some degree, by allowing sensors to wake up other nearby sensors in response to events.
-Although this idea is applicable in dense sensor deployments for detecting vehicles and soldiers (Dutta's intended application), it cannot be used in cases where the events of interest are truly ephemeral, i.e., they last for only a moment and do not imply that other events will, with high probability, be observed in the neighborhood of the previous event, as is the case for our motivating structural integrity monitoring application.
+Although this idea is applicable in dense sensor deployments for detecting vehicles and soldiers (the intended application of Dutta et al.), it cannot be used in cases where the events of interest are truly ephemeral, i.e., they last for only a moment and do not imply that other events will, with high probability, be observed in the neighborhood of the previous event, as is the case for our motivating structural integrity monitoring application.
 Dutta et al. also describe the properties of a number of wake-up circuits.
-Unfortunately, all the sensors and wake-up circuits described have disturbingly high power consumption, i.e., from $880\,\mu\text{W}$ to $19,400\,\mu\text{W}$.
-In the words of the authors, "We had high hopes for the low-power wakeup circuits used with the infrared and acoustic sensors.
-Unfortunately, these circuits did not live up to our early expectations."
-We point out the difficulties Dutta et al. faced only to make clear the importance of the problem we address and highlight our contributions.
+Unfortunately, all the sensors and wake-up circuits described have disturbingly high power consumption, i.e., from 880 μW to 19,400 μW.
+We point out the difficulties Dutta et al. faced only to make clear the importance and difficulty of the low-power event-driven sensing problem.